-Learn to configure hibernate/JPA support in Spring Boot2 applications, along with creating entity classes and extending inbuilt JpaRepository
+Learn to configure hibernate/JPA support in Spring Boot2 applications, along with creating entity classes and extending inbuilt JpaRepository interfaces.

 1. Maven Dependencies